Calculation types

 The assumptions used for calculations in power-grid-model are aligned to the ones mentioned in IEC 60909.

-The state of the grid with respect to loads and generations are ignored for the short circuit calculation.
+• The state of the grid with respect to loads and generations are ignored for the short circuit calculation.
 (Note: Shunt admittances are included in calculation.)

-The pre-fault voltage is considered in the calculation and is calculated based on the grid parameters and topology.
+• The pre-fault voltage is considered in the calculation and is calculated based on the grid parameters and topology.
 (Excl. loads and generation)

-The calculations are assumed to be time-independent.
+• The calculations are assumed to be time-independent.
 (Voltages are sine throughout with the fault occurring at a zero crossing of the voltage, the complexity of rotating machines and harmonics are neglected, etc.)

 Note

-<= 1kV) for systems with a voltage tolerance of 6% and 10%.
+In the IEC 609090 standard, there is a difference in c (for U_nom <= 1kV) for systems with a voltage tolerance of 6% and 10%.
 In power-grid-model we only use the value for a 10% voltage tolerance.

 There are 4 types of fault situations that can occur in the grid, along with the following possible combinations of the associated phases:

-Three-phase to ground:
+• Three-phase to ground: abc

-Single phase to ground:
+• Single phase to ground: a, b, c

-Two phase:
+• Two phase: ab, bc, ac

-Two phase to ground:
+• Two phase to ground: ab, bc, ac

 Regulated power flow calculations